canonical/zookeeper-k8s-operator/README.md

 ## Monitoring

-The Charmed Apache ZooKeeper K8s Operator comes with several exporters by default.
+The Apache ZooKeeper K8s charm comes with several exporters by default.
 The metrics can be queried by accessing the following endpoints:

 - JMX exporter: `http://<pod-ip>:9998/metrics`
 - Apache ZooKeeper metrics: `http://<pod-ip>:7000/metrics`